bloomreach-forge/settings-management/src/site/markdown/install.md

 ## Prerequisites

-These instruction assumes that you have an Hippo CMS project based on the Hippo website archetype, i.e. a Maven multiproject consisting of at least three sub-modules: cms, site and content.
+These instruction assumes that you have an Hippo CMS project based on the Hippo website archetype, i.e. a Maven multi-module project consisting of at least three sub-modules: cms, site and content.

-### Maven 3 repository
+### Maven 3 repository (optional)
-Add this repository to your root pom.xml (if it has not already been defined in a parent pom):
+Add the following repository to your root pom.xml (not needed if you use no custom parent pom.xml ):

 ```
 <repository>